 First, look at the back of the Peloton tablet screen.

 Second, find the rectangular button towards the top of the back of the tablet.
 The button will be either gray or orange, depending on the age of your bike.
+On the Bike Plus, the Peloton power button to turn it on is round.

 Replace the Peloton screen